Hybrid dynamical systems modeling of power systems: Overview of HDS modeling frameworks

-A solution to \eqref{eq:Dataset} is represented by a \emph{hybrid arc}, parameterized over $(t,j) \in \mathbb{R}_{\geq 0} \times \mathbb{N}$, where $t$ tracks ordinary time and $j$ counts discrete transitions.
+In this formulation, \( x \in \mathbb{R}^n \) represents the state variables, the function \( f : C \rightarrow \mathbb{R}^n \) is the flow map defining the continuous evolution of the system within the flow set \( C \subseteq \mathbb{R}^n \).
+The jump map \( g : D \rightarrow \mathbb{R}^n \) dictates the system's behavior during discrete events, which occur when the state is within the jump set \( D \subseteq \mathbb{R}^n \), and \( x^+ \) denotes the state immediately after such a discrete event.
+The first derivative of the state variables satisfies the flow condition. \FloatBarrier A solution to \eqref{eq:Dataset} is represented by a hybrid arc, parameterized over $(t,j) \in \mathbb{R}_{\geq 0} \times \mathbb{N}$, where $t$ tracks ordinary time and $j$ counts discrete transitions.
 The hybrid time domain is thus constructed from a non-decreasing sequence of time intervals $\{t_j\}_{j=0}^{J+1}$ ensuring well-defined flows and jumps.
 This guarantees that such systems evolve coherently: between any two jumps $j$ and $j+1$, the system undergoes continuous-time evolution over $[t_j, t_{j+1}]$, and a jump may occur only at $t_{j+1}$.